cbuchner1/ccminer/README.txt

                           lbry        use to mine LBRY Credits
                           luffa       use to mine Joincoin
                           lyra2       use to mine CryptoCoin
+                          lyra2v2     use to mine Monacoin
-                          lyra2v2     use to mine Vertcoin
+                          lyra2v3     use to mine Vertcoin
                           lyra2z      use to mine Zerocoin (XZC)
                           monero      use to mine Monero (XMR)
                           myr-gr      use to mine Myriad-Groest